peek8/bifrost/README.md

 ## License
 Apache 2.0, see more details at [LICENSE File](./LICENSE).

-## Support the project
+## Community
+Bifrost is a [Peek8](https://peek8.io/) open source project.
+Learn about our open source work and portfolio [here](https://peek8.io/#products).
+If you want to collaborate with us or Invest at [Peek8](https://peek8.io/), please [contact us here](https://peek8.io/#contact).

+Issues and PRs are most welcome!
+Whether it's docs, code improvement, or examples — contributions help the community.

-If Bifrost saves you hours of setup, consider giving the repository a ⭐.
+Last but not the least, If Bifrost saves you hours of setup, consider giving the repository a ⭐.
 Your support helps build a better developer-first observability ecosystem.